rusefi/hw_modular/README.md

+This repo is abandoned because https://github.com/andreika-git/hellen-one is the way!

-Home of rusEfi modular prototyping hardware
+Home of rusEFI modular prototyping hardware

 https://github.com/rusefi/rusefi